-(1)The Vice President, University of Illinois, and Chancellor, University of Illinois at Urbana-Champaign recommends the appointment of Ilesanmi Adesida, presently Dean of the College of Engineering; Professor of Electrical and Computer Engineering; Donald Biggar Willett Professor of Electrical and Computer Engineering; Professor of Materials Science and Engineering; Professor, Coordinated Science Laboratory; Professor, Frederick Seitz Materials Research Laboratory; Professor, Micro and Nanotechnology Laboratory, College of Engineering; Institute Affiliate, Beckman Institute for Advanced Science and Technology; and Institute Affiliate, Institute for Genomic Biology, Office of the Vice Chancellor for Research, University of Illinois at Urbana-Champaign, as Vice Chancellor for Academic Affairs and Provost, non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$380,000 (equivalent to an annual nine-month base of \$310,909 plus two-ninths annualization of \$69,091), and an administrative increment of \$45,000, for a salary for service as Vice Chancellor for Academic Affairs and Provost of \$425,000, beginning August 16, 2012.
+(1) The vice president, University of Illinois, and chancellor, University of Illinois at Urbana-Champaign, recommends the appointment of Ilesanmi Adesida, presently dean of the College of Engineering; professor of electrical and computer engineering; Donald Biggar Willett Professor of Electrical and Computer Engineering; professor of materials science and engineering; professor, Coordinated Science Laboratory; professor, Frederick Seitz Materials Research Laboratory; professor, Micro and Nanotechnology Laboratory, College of Engineering; institute affiliate, Beckman Institute for Advanced Science and Technology; and institute affiliate, Institute for Genomic Biology, Office of the Vice Chancellor for Research, University of Illinois at Urbana-Champaign, as vice chancellor for academic affairs and provost, non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$380,000 (equivalent to an annual nine-month base of \$310,909 plus two-ninths annualization of \$69,091), and an administrative increment of \$45,000, for a salary for service as vice chancellor for academic affairs and provost of \$425,000, beginning August 16, 2012.
 Dr. Adesida will continue as Donald Biggar Willett Professor of Electrical and Computer Engineering, non-tenured, on an academic year service basis, on zero percent time, with an increment of \$5,000, effective August 16, 2012, for a total annual salary of \$430,000.

-In addition, Dr. Adesida will continue to hold the following appointments on terms which were effective August 16, 2011: Professor of Electrical and Computer Engineering, College of Engineering, on indefinite tenure, on an academic year service basis, on zero percent time, non-salaried; Professor of Materials Science and Engineering, College of Engineering, non-tenured, on an academic year service basis, on zero percent time, non-salaried; Professor, Coordinated Science Laboratory, College of Engineering, non-tenured, on an academic year service basis, on zero percent time, non-salaried; Research Professor, Micro and Nanotechnology Laboratory, College of Engineering, non-tenured, on an academic year service basis, on zero percent time, non-salaried; Institute Affiliate, Beckman Institute for Advanced Science and Technology, Office of the Vice Chancellor for Research, non-tenured, on an academic year service basis, on zero percent time, non-salaried; and Institute Affiliate, Institute of Genomic Biology, Office of the Vice Chancellor for Research, non-tenured, on an academic year service basis, on zero percent time, non-salaried.
+In addition, Dr. Adesida will continue to hold the following appointments on terms which were effective August 16, 2011: professor of electrical and computer engineering, College of Engineering, on indefinite tenure, on an academic year service basis, on zero percent time, non-salaried; professor of materials science and engineering, College of Engineering, non-tenured, on an academic year service basis, on zero percent time, non-salaried; professor, Coordinated Science Laboratory, College of Engineering, non-tenured, on an academic year service basis, on zero percent time, non-salaried; research professor, Micro and Nanotechnology Laboratory, College of Engineering, non-tenured, on an academic year service basis, on zero percent time, non-salaried; institute affiliate, Beckman Institute for Advanced Science and Technology, Office of the Vice Chancellor for Research, non-tenured, on an academic year service basis, on zero percent time, non-salaried; and institute affiliate, Institute of Genomic Biology, Office of the Vice Chancellor for Research, non-tenured, on an academic year service basis, on zero percent time, non-salaried; and institute affiliate, Institute of Genomic Biology, Office of the Vice Chancellor for Research, non-tenured, on an academic year service basis, on zero percent time, non-salaried.

-He succeeds Linda P.B.
-Katehi-Tseregounis, who last served the role on a permanent basis.
-Senior campus administrators who served in the position on an interim basis in succession following Dr. Katehi-Tseregounis' departure were Robert A. Easter and Richard P. Wheeler.
+He succeeds Linda P. B. Katehi-Tseregounis, who last served the role on a permanent basis.
+Senior campus administrators who served in the position on an interim basis in succession following Dr. Katehi-Tseregounis's departure were Robert A. Easter and Richard P. Wheeler.

-respects with applicable State and federal laws, University of Illinois Statutes, The

-General Rules Concerning University Organization and Procedure, and Board of
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.